 The pine bark adelgid is found throughout the eastern U.S. on white, Scots and Austrian pine trees.
-The insects are covered with a white, cottony material and may be found on the bark of the trunk and larger branches, on the bark of twigs, or at the base of the needles.
+These aphid-like insects are covered with a white, cottony material and may be found on the bark of the trunk and larger branches, on the bark of twigs, or at the base of the needles.
 Trunks of heavily infested trees appear white (as if painted) because of the fuzzy covering on the insects.
-These aphid-like insects are sap feeders and suck sap from the phloem, through the bark.
+Pine bark adelgids are sap feeders and suck sap from the phloem, through the bark.

 Damage caused by pine bark adelgids